UBC-MDS/chocolate_exploration/README.md

 [1] "webshot==0.5.4"
 ```

+Also, you should make sure your environment has `pandoc` and `pandoc-citeproc` installed.
+Please consult [the Pandoc documentation](https://pandoc.org/installing.html) for more details.

 The actual analyses are written in Python.
 A [Conda](https://conda.io/) environment file can be found at [`environment.yml`](./environment.yaml).

 To create the environment, run this at the project root: